Skip to the content.

 The colored circles in each plot represent the traits that have been defined during the trial setup.
 Each on uses a different color (they repeat once unique colors run out).
 When you first start collecting data all of the circles will be empty.
 This just means that no data has been collected yet.
 As you record data, more and more of these circles will fill up which shows progress within each plot as well as overall.

-Trait selector Trial information
+Trait selector

 The trait visibility selector can be used to toggle the visibility of individual traits or whole trait groups.
 This is useful if you want to focus on a specific trait or group and not worry about the others.
+It also allows you to hide all trait circles (while keeping the traits active for data collection) which can be useful if you are encountering performance issues due to large number of traits.

 Entering data